harshstr14/Nike-ShoesApp/README.md

-# 👟 Nike-ShoesApp

-An Android application for browsing and purchasing Nike shoes.
+# 👟 Nike-ShoesApp - An Android application for browsing Nike shoes.

 ## 📖 Description